Residence Hall Policies

 In the event of a theft, a residence hall staff member should be contacted immediately.
 Residents should also fill out a report with the Department of Public Safety.

-In regards to Clerc Hall, wooden platforms are not to be constructed in the bay window areas.
+Wooden Platforms - In regards to Clerc Hall, wooden platforms are not to be constructed in the bay window areas.
 Such platforms raise serious safety concerns and may result in damage to University property.
-Failure to comply will result in the issuance of fines.
+Failure to comply will result in the issuance of fines and the removal of the platform by University staff.
 No warnings will be given.

 RESIDENCE HALL DISCIPLINE PROCEDURES

 Most minor violations of the Student Code of Conduct or residence hall policies and procedures that take place in the residence will be dealt with administratively through the use of residence hall disciplinary conferences.
-The disciplinary conference will normally consist of an informal meeting between the respondent and a Coordinator of Residence Education.
-Campus Life may defer specific cases to the Office of Student Conduct for adjudication, if appropriate.
+The disciplinary conference will normally consist of an informal meeting between the respondent and a Coordinator of Residence Education or a Graduate Assistant.
+The Office of Residence Life and Housing may defer specific cases to the Office of Student Conduct for adjudication, if appropriate.